heart image Heart attack image A survivor unlocks the mystery of how to avoid a heart attack.

 Can we stop this inflammation?

 The answer is a resounding yes.
-Omega oils found in cold-water fish and flax seed oil help lower c reactive protein and quench the fires of inflammation.
+Omega oils found in cold-water fish flax seed oil and the new krill oil help lower c- reactive protein and quench the fires of inflammation.

 I've found that it is difficult to find cold water fish that is pure and doesn't cost a fortune.
 I would love to have fresh salmon shipped in from Alaska but my budget doesn't allow it right now.